-The Brick House Cooperative is composed entirely of writers, artists and editors directly involved in publishing: it’s 100% ad-free, and there are no investors or executives in our organization.
-That means all our money comes from readers and direct donations.
+The Brick House Cooperative is a group of writers, artists and editors publishing our own work: it’s 100% ad-free, and there are no investors or executives in our organization.
+The money for this project comes from readers and direct donations.

-Journalism is a public trust.
-A community of journalists looking out for each other, committed to the strength and vigor of the cooperative, will be stronger in every way—better at producing stories that matter, better in business, better at serving the public.
-The Brick House represents this enlightened self-interest, conceived in solidarity, and built to last.
+It’s our belief that a community of journalists looking out for each other, committed to the strength and vigor of the cooperative, will be stronger in every way—better at producing stories that matter, better in business, better at serving the public.
+The Brick House represents this enlightened self-interest, conceived in solidarity and built to last.
 The Brick House’s founding publications are:

-- Jason Adam Katzenstein’s AWRY, a brand-new hub for comics with an emphasis on new voices, critiques of power, and stories never before seen in cartoon form
+- AWRY, a brand-new hub for comics with an emphasis on new voices, critiques of power, and stories never before seen in cartoon form

-- Harry Siegel and Alex Brook Lynn’s FAQ NYC, a podcast that tries to make sense of the only city in the whole world
+- FAQ NYC, a podcast that tries to make sense of the only city in the whole world

-- Tom Scocca and Joe MacLeod’s HMM WEEKLY, featuring culture, commentary, and opinion from veterans of Gawker, Deadspin, and the Baltimore City Paper
+- HMM WEEKLY, featuring culture, commentary, and opinion from veterans of Gawker, Deadspin, Indignity, and Baltimore City Paper

-- Brian Hioe’s NO MAN IS AN ISLAND, focused on Taiwan and other places Western media have tended to ignore
+- NO MAN IS AN ISLAND, focused on Taiwan and other places Western media have tended to ignore

-- Kọ́lá Túbọ̀sún’s OLONGOAFRICA, a pan-African community of opinion makers
+- OLONGOAFRICA, a pan-African community of opinion makers

-- Maria Bustillos’s POPULA, the home for humanist, egalitarian perspectives on news and culture
+- POPULA, the home for humanist, egalitarian perspectives on news and culture

-- Myriam Gurba’s TASTEFUL RUDE, a new site drilling into the intersection of art, literature, celebrity, and politics, eschewing the white cishet male gaze in favor of all others
+- TASTEFUL RUDE, a new site drilling into the intersection of art, literature, celebrity, and politics, eschewing the white cishet male gaze in favor of all others

-- David Moore and Donald Shaw’s THE SLUDGE REPORT, an unfiltered view of the swampiest politicos behind the week’s headlines
+- THE SLUDGE REPORT, an unfiltered view of the swampiest politicos behind the week’s headlines

-- Mike Kanin and Sunny Sone’s PREACHY, a new home for writing about spirituality, religiosity, and modes of peace and introspection
+- PREACHY, a new home for writing about spirituality, religiosity, and modes of peace and introspection

-We also have an Advisory Council that includes Kyle Pope, editor and publisher of CJR, together with the Tow Center’s Emily Bell, editor and Postlight founder Paul Ford, and journalists and editors Anna Holmes, Gabriel Snyder, and Hamilton Nolan.
+The Brick House Advisory Council includes Kyle Pope, editor and publisher of the Columbia Journalism Review, Emily Bell, director of the Tow Center, editor and Postlight founder Paul Ford, and journalists and editors Anna Holmes, Gabriel Snyder, and Hamilton Nolan.